eudangeld/flutter_hmaps/README.md

-# Google Maps adn Directions Api and Flutter
+# Maps and Hooks on Flutter

 **IOS Quick start**
 - rename `.env.dist` file to `.env`